azkarmoulana/azkarmoulana/README.md

 ***

-<div style="text-align: justify"> Ever since I wondered how can I change the world, I started building software to help the digital transformation and it gives me satisfaction when I write code to solve problems and impact millions of users around the globe.
+<p align="justify"> Ever since I wondered how can I change the world, I started building software to help the digital transformation and it gives me satisfaction when I write code to solve problems and impact millions of users around the globe.
 I'm a software engineer who's highly experienced in designing and developing end-to-end large enterprise-scale applications focusing on modern web technologies, performance, and cloud computing.
-I'm also a community organizer, public speaker, and mentor who actively helps the community to learn new things in technology. </div>
+I'm also a community organizer, public speaker, and mentor who actively helps the community to learn new things in technology. </p>

 ![Azkar's github stats](https://github-readme-stats.vercel.app/api?username=azkarmoulana&count_private=true&show_icons=true&include_all_commits=true)